kosmios1/Beetle-Quest/README.md

 ## Tests

+> [!IMPORTANT]
+> The tests needs to be executed in a clean environment.
+If the system has been used before we recommend using a
+> a `docker compose down -v` to remove all volumes and start from scratch.

 ### Postman

-You fill find the Postman collection file`beetle-quest-collection.json` inside `beetle-quest/tests/postman/`, you can execute them with Postam Newman:
+You fill find the Postman collection file`collection.json` inside `beetle-quest/tests/postman/`, you can execute them with Postam Newman:

 ```sh
 docker run --rm --net beetle-quest_internal -v <path/to/this/repo>/beetle-quest/tests/postman/collection.json:/collection.json postman/newman run /collection.json --insecure --ignore-redirects --color on